AsPulse/lesskey/README.md

 <br>

 ### Prerequisites
-A CLI text editor is required to post/edit notes.
+A text editor is required to post/edit notes.
-By default, vim will be launched, but can be specified separately.
+By default, vim will be launched, but can be specified as you like.

 (Example of Use Neovim)
 ```